IIT-EnergySystemModels/openTEPES/doc/md/QA.md

 - Check the level of the overall system variables in the output **energy balance files** (e.g., `oT_Result_BalanceEnergyPerArea`, `oT_Result_BalanceEnergyPerTech`) to assess whether they seem to make sense.
 Focus first on certain specific variables, including the ones that follow:

-  > Non-served energy amounts
+  > Non-served energy amount
   >
-  > Amounts of spilled and curtailed energy
+  > Amount of spilled and curtailed energy
   >
   > Overall output by technology, if you have some reference levels for this to compare to